xh656/Pemmi-Dhillon-Clinic/README.md

 1- unzip the file in xampp file root is \xampp\htdocs

-2- make sure the file is unzipped there.
+2- make sure the file doctor-appointment-management-system is unzipped in folder htdocs.

 3- turn on Apache, and MySQL.

 4- Enjoy the website.
+Click on index.html